 Hungarian women made use of the election time in May to carry on an active Suffrage campaign.
-They were spurred on by the attitude of the "League for General Suffrage," which declared itself strongly opposed to the women's claim, and even denied women the right of speaking at its public meet-mags.
-This roused a storm of indignation in the press, and among many members of the League, for it was the leaders alone who were responsible for the very undemocratic pro-nouncement.
+They were spurred on by the attitude of the "League for General Suffrage," which declared itself strongly opposed to the women's claim, and even denied women the right of speaking at its public meetings.
+This roused a storm of indignation in the press, and among many members of the League, for it was the leaders alone who were responsible for the very undemocratic pronouncement.
 The peasants, of whom many thousands were addressed, both men and women, showed themselves intelligent and appreciative.
-The result of the elections was increased support for the Government, but as no party has Women's Suffrage on its programme, the result does not matter to Suffragists, who scale on individual members who are friendly to their cause.
-Some of these have joined the Men's League.
-We quote Miss Rosika Schwimmer: Dur great hope is now that our English sisters will soon get their vote.
-This will bring us nearer to our vote than hundreds of meetings and other propaganda of ours.
-We are awfully tired, our cash box is empty, but our spirits are unabated.
-As long as this holds, we shall not cease to go onward.